 What are you expected to do with a traffic citation?

 When you get first speeding ticket and it goes on your driving record, you may get your automobile insurance rates increased if you got speeding citation before.
 You may need to contact your insurance company.
-You also may be allowed to attend driving school in exchange for getting your first speeding fine.
+You also may be allowed to attend driving school to learn defensive driving in exchange for getting your first speeding fine.

-Here’s the scenario: you were clocking 80 mph on a 65 mph zone.
-Whether you intended it or not, you’re guilty of speeding.
-With a stroke of bad luck and thanks to a police officer who’s diligently doing his job, you can suddenly have hundreds worth of speeding fine to pay.
+Here’s the scenario: you were clocking 80 mph on a 65 mph posted speed limit zone.
+Whether you intended it or not, you’re one person guilty of going above the speed limit in an area with a posted speed limit.
+With a stroke of bad luck and thanks to one police officer who’s diligently doing his job, you can suddenly have hundreds worth of speeding fine to pay.

-There are a number of steps that you have to go through when being issued a speeding ticket.
+Once you’re caught driving above speed limit by a police officer, there are a number of steps that you have to go through when being issued speeding tickets.
 Those who are aware of what happens will be adequately prepared to handle everything.
 While it is usually not a very complicated process, it’s still good to learn about it.
-It is essential that you know what your options are with this sort of ticket.
+Especially if it’s your first time, it’s essential that you know what your options are when it comes to speeding tickets.
 All of this information will help you make the best possible decision.